mc-cat-tty/AdventOfCode2020/README.md

 This way, `watch` will keep the script results updated (remember to save with `ESC :w` to apply changes) and you'll notice when the algorithm is right

-Tips: try your solution against the examples given in the puzzle
+Tip: try your solution against the examples given in the puzzle